University Resources

 English Language Center (ELC)

-The ELC supports the university’s internationalization, diversity, equity, and inclusion efforts through engaging English for Academic and Professional language instruction and targeted resources for international students, faculty, staff, and scholars who use English as an additional language.
-Their goal is to help you achieve the most from your Vanderbilt experience by providing innovative, high quality, individualized English-language instruction.
-The ELC offers a number of free courses, workshops, and 1:1 opportunities.
+The Vanderbilt University English Language Center (ELC) supports the university’s internationalization efforts through engaging English for Academic and Professional language instruction and targeted resources for international students, faculty, staff, and scholars who use English as an additional language.
+Our goal is to help you achieve the most from your Vanderbilt experience by providing innovative, high-quality, individualized English-language instruction.
+The ELC provides courses and services to address the professional, academic, and practical language needs of students, staff, faculty and spouses promoting cross-cultural awareness and communication.
+The ELC also participates in the scholarly mission of the university by creating and disseminating new knowledge in the field of second-language learning.
+The primary goal of the ELC is to assist the growing number of students, staff, scholars, and faculty at Vanderbilt to achieve their academic and professional potential and to participate in the life of the university and community.

 The Office of the University Registrar supports the mission of Vanderbilt University by serving the needs of Vanderbilt’s colleges and schools, the faculty, current and former students, staff, and the general public in accordance with Vanderbilt’s academic policies and procedures.
 The Office of the University Registrar is committed to providing timely, accurate, and efficient service, and is dedicated to ensuring the integrity, confidentiality, and security of Vanderbilt education records.